President of Germany: Weimar Republic

 The Weimar constitution provided that the president be directly elected and serve a seven-year term.
 The election involved a form of the two-round system.
-However the first president was elected by the National Assembly and subsequently only two direct presidential elections actually occurred.
-These were the election of Paul von Hindenburg in 1925 and his re-election in 1932.
+The first president was elected by the National Assembly and subsequently only two direct presidential elections took place.
+They were the election of Paul von Hindenburg in 1925 and his re-election in 1932.

-The system created by the Weimar constitution led to a number of problems.
-In particular, the fact that the president could appoint the cabinet, while the Reichstag had only a power of dismissal, created a high cabinet turn-over as ministers were appointed by the president only to be dismissed by the Reichstag shortly afterwards.
-Eventually Hindenburg stopped trying to appoint cabinets that enjoyed the confidence of the Reichstag and ruled by means of three "presidential cabinets" (Präsidialkabinette).
-Hindenburg was also able to use his power of dissolution to by-pass the Reichstag.
-If the Reichstag threatened to censure his ministers or revoke one of his decrees he could simply dissolve the body and be able to govern without its interference until elections had been held.
-This led to eight Reichstag elections taking place in the 14 years of the Republic's existence; only one parliamentary term, that of 1920–1924, was completed without elections being held early.
+The system created by the Weimar Constitution led to a number of problems.
+The use of a proportional electoral system without thresholds allowed the rise of a multitude of political parties which made it difficult for any of them to establish stable coalitions.
+This factionalism contributed to frequent changes in government.
+In March 1930, when no workable majority could be formed after the resignation of the second Müller cabinet, President Hindenburg appointed Heinrich Brüning chancellor "with the note that his cabinet was to be put together without regard to coalition ties".
+Brüning's term in office was the beginning of the rule by decree which marked the three presidential cabinets that preceded Adolf Hitler's chancellorship.

 German Democratic Republic ("East Germany")

-The German Democratic Republic established the office of a head of state with the title of President of the Republic (German: Präsident der Republik) in 1949, but abandoned the office with the death of the first president, Wilhelm Pieck, in 1960 in favour of a collective head of state closely modeled on its Soviet counterpart.
+The German Democratic Republic established the office of a head of state with the title of President of the Republic (German: Präsident der Republik) in 1949, but abandoned the office with the death of the first president, Wilhelm Pieck, in 1960 in favour of a collective head of state closely modelled on its Soviet counterpart.
 All government positions of the country, including the presidency, were appointed by the ruling Socialist Unity Party of Germany on the approval of the Communist Party of the Soviet Union.
 Following the end of communist rule due to the Peaceful Revolution, the head of state became the parliamentary speaker with new, fair elections.
-Later that year, a draft constitution was written that would have restored the presidency, but ultimately this never materialized.
+Later that year, a draft constitution was written that would have restored the presidency, but ultimately this never materialised.